aldosimon/aldosimon.github.io/_posts/2019-11-01-moving-to-static.md

 categories:
   -random
 ---
-I'm moving to static web hosting, since the last wordpress installation got infected with emotet :(.
+I'm moving to static web hosting, since the last wordpress installation got infected with emotet :(

-Old post are going to be moved when I have the willpower :D
+Old post are going to be moved when I have the willpower.

 The new site was built using [jekyll-now](https://github.com/barryclark/jekyll-now "jekyll-now"), and  hosted in github.
 I'm also using image found [here](https://www.cleanpng.com/) and  [disqus](https://disqus.com/) as a comment system.